The Step-by-step French Learning Guide That’s Full of Free Resources

 Continuing towards creating good sentences, let’s add some interesting adjectives.

-Believe it or not, For Dummies—which we all know from the famous book series covering just about every subject—has a short and sweet guide to adjectives and where to grammatically place them.
+For Dummies has a short and sweet guide to adjectives and where to grammatically place them.

 Don’t get bogged down by the particularities at this point, but rather verse yourself in the most commonly used adjectives and their basic usage.